apache/accumulo-website/_docs-2-0/administration/replication.md

 ### Start both instances

-The rest of the configuration is dynamic and is best configured on the fly (in ZooKeeper) than in accumulo-site.xml.
+The rest of the configuration is dynamic and is best configured on the fly (in ZooKeeper) than in accumulo.properties.

 ### Peer